nacasuga/ProfessionalNetwork/README.md

 # ProfessionalNetwork

 Sample project/POC for a professional networking using GraphDB (Neo4j), Java and Spring Boot.
-This project also uses Maven for dependency management, employing inheritance to manage complications of dependency library versioning
+This project also uses Maven for dependency management, employing inheritance and composition to manage complications of dependency library versioning

 ### Graph of a User-User relationship [e.g. Friends]
 ![Alt text](/user/user_friends_graph.jpg?raw=true "User-User Relationship")